GSA/search-gov-website/_posts/2016-12-07-serp-redesign-tips.md

 Use a background color on the header, page body, or both.
 For best results, use different colors for the header and body.

 * Your background doesn't have to be a strong color.
 A light gray can provide subtle definition as seen on [NIH.gov](https://search.nih.gov/search?&affiliate=nih&query=library).
-* A good, strong color for the search button can go a long way, as seen [Kids.gov](https://search.usa.gov/search?&affiliate=kidsgov&query=washington).
+* A good, strong color for the search button can go a long way, as seen on [Army.mil](https://search.usa.gov/search?utf8=%E2%9C%93&affiliate=www.army.mil&sort_by=&query=troops).
 * Especially buttons with a contrasting accent color like on [TreasuryDirect](https://search.usa.gov/search?query=gold&affiliate=treasurydirect).

 ## Image Assets